 So what do we have in this little book?
 Armchair scientific speculation of a purely philosophical nature, fueled by a disdain for conventional physics.
 Vague and ill-defined concepts replace the "fairy tale" concepts he rejects.
 Fuzzy logic is one thing, fuzzy concepts and fuzzy conclusions may be worse.
 Nowhere does Alderson cite even one experiment that has been performed and has definitevely shown the inadequacy of physics, nor even one that demonstrates the superiority of Alderson's TOE.
 Nor do his theories make any clear and new predictions for possible laboratory testing.
-Well, he does propose one, a gravity wheel (see below) that he thinks could be built.
+Well, there is one exception.
+He does propose a gravity wheel (see below) that he thinks could be built.

 Perhaps the most interesting feature of Alderson's TOE is his revival of the "luminiferous aether" theory.
-Back in the late 1800s physicists accepted the notion of such a substance (called the "ether" or "aether") that pervaded all of space, even the space within atoms, and provided light something to "wave in".
+Back in the late 1800s physicists accepted the notion of a substance (called the "aether" or "ether") that pervaded all of space, even the space within atoms, and provided light something to "wave in".
 Ingenious experiments were devised to detect this ether, or to verify predictions from the ether theory, and all failed to find anything.
 In the early 20th century Einstein's papers on relativity were published, which resolved many of the old puzzles that had fueled the ether theory, but without any mention of such an ether.
 Gradually, Einstein's theory was accepted, and the ether dropped out of sight and out of textbooks.
 Today the ether seldom rates even a footnote in textbooks.
-It is one of the classic "mistakes" of science history.
+It is one of the classic historical "mistakes" of science.

 The ether concept was no mistake at all, says Alderson.
 He says the ether is the reason for gravity.
-But gravity is not an attractive force.
+But, he says, gravity is not an attractive force.
 Not a pull, but a push.
 The external pressure of the ether pushes objects together.
 An original notion?
 Hardly.
 Such "pushing gravity" theories have popped up many times in science history.
 But Alderson never mentions that.
-The Wikipedia has a good account of them, though.
-In fact, Alderson never credits the sources of his many (most of which are not new).
+The Wikipedia has a good account of them.
+In fact, Alderson never credits the sources of his ideas (most of which are not new).
 He gives no literature or web references at all.
-If he read the books and papers proposing eccentric ether theories, he apparently didn't understand them, for they made a better case for these ideas than Alderson does.
+If he did read the books and papers proposing eccentric ether theories, he apparently didn't understand them, for they made a better case for those ideas than Alderson does.

 Alderson is so taken with this idea that he proposes an experimental test.
 He imagines a gravity shield that can block the push of gravity.
 He even gives rough plans for making such a shield.
 But he hasn't built and tested one.
 That's an exercise for the reader.
 Go ahead and build one.
 It is guaranteed not to work.

-Whether you accept conventional gravitational theory (pull) or Alderson's (push) thery, this device won't work.
+Whether you accept conventional gravitational theory (attractive pull) or Alderson's (repulsive push) thery, this device won't work.
 Gravity shields don't (and can't) exist in our cosmic neighborhood, and even if they did, this device would be in serious violation of Newton's laws and a whole bunch of other well-tested laws.
 Alderson continually ignores unintended side effects of his ideas.
 He doesn't seem to realize that gravity shields (if they existed) must also obey Newton's laws just as all matter does.